VoodooI2C/VoodooI2C/Documentation/Troubleshooting.md

 If after following the installation guide you get no or buggy input you will need to prepare an archive containing the following:

-1. A copy of your IOReg with VoodooI2C installed.
+1. A copy of your IOReg with VoodooI2C installed (and [SSDT-I2CD](https://github.com/VoodooI2C/VoodooI2C/blob/master/Documentation/SSDT-I2CD.dsl) injected for dumping constants).
 2. A copy of your original and patched DSDT.
 3. If you are on 10.11, a copy of your `system.log` from the Console app.
 If you are on 10.12+, a copy of the log as outlined on the <Common Errors> page.
 4. A text file containing the following information: